 Incorporating Databricks data governance approach removes data silos, catering to a singular source of information.
 This, in turn, offers strong security, complete auditing, and clear data lineage.

-So, how exactly do Databricks establish enterprise data security & transparency?
+So, how exactly does Databricks establish enterprise data security & transparency?

 The access controls offered can be easily managed at different levels.
 This ensures that different teams can see and use relevant data that they are authorized to access.
 Also, sensitive data can be protected without the need to create multiple data copies.

-Databricks automatically encapsulates end-to-end data across different platforms, offering transparency into how the data has been created, used, and transmitted.
+Databricks expresses data across different platforms, offering transparency into how the data has been created, used, and transmitted.
 Users can track the entire journey of the data.
 This information is often vital for executing root-cause analysis in the event of data quality issues.

 The monitoring feature also offers additional metrics for data quality and drift for actively detecting issues and generating dashboards.